noahbcp/ggplot2-solutions/ggplot2-solutions.md

            .keep = c('unused'))
 ```

-The combined fuel economy is also pretty important so lets use `mutate` and `select` to add a new column, `combined` to our dataset that is the mean of the respective rows in hwy and cty.
+The combined fuel economy is also pretty important so lets use `mutate` and `select` to add a new column, `combined`, to our dataset that is the mean of the respective rows in `hwy` and `cty`.

 ```R
 mpg_metric <- mpg %>%